balogsun/Stackly_App_Flow/README.md

-Here's the reprinted version of the Stackly description:

 ## Stackly: Real-Time Client-Contractor Collaboration Platform

 Stackly is a cutting-edge app that empowers businesses and contractors to communicate and collaborate with their clients in real-time, streamlining service delivery and enhancing customer satisfaction.